 Here is a little about me and why you should keep reading.
 I am an exclusively pumping mother of two.
-I exclusively pump with the original Elvie except once maybe twice a day I use my Spectra Gold (usually at the end of the night before bed).
-My first child was born in November 2019 and my second child was born in July 2021.
+I exclusively pump with the original Elvie, except once, maybe twice a day, when I use my Spectra Gold (usually at the end of the night before bed).
+My first child was born in November 2019, and my second child was born in July 2021.

 How much does the Elvie Stride cost?

-If you are to outright buy it as I did, it costs $249.
-However, if you haven’t gotten a breast pump from your insurance yet click here to check to see if your insurance will cover all or part of the cost.
+If you outright buy it as I did, it costs $269.
+However, if you haven’t gotten a breast pump from your insurance yet, click here to check to see if your insurance will cover all or part of the cost.
 I got mine for $174 using a promo code the day that it launched.

 Elvie Stride Pros

 - Price, only $269 or less or even free with insurance